infinitaslearning/systemic-ts/README.md

 However when writing microservices the life cycle of an application and its dependencies is a nuisance to manage over and over again.
 We want a way to consistently express that our service should establish database connections before listening for http requests, and shutdown those connections only after it had stopped listening.
 We find that before doing anything we need to load config from remote sources, and configure loggers.
 This is why one uses DI.

-The journey that led to [systemic-ts](https://www.npmjs.com/package/systemic-ts) started with a dependency injection framework called [electrician](https://www.npmjs.com/package/electrician) by our friends at Tes.
+The journey that led to [@ilpt/systemic-ts](https://www.npmjs.com/package/@ilpt/systemic-ts) started with a dependency injection framework called [electrician](https://www.npmjs.com/package/electrician) by our friends at Tes.
 It served its purpose well, but the API had a couple of limitations that they wanted to fix.
 This would have required a backwards incompatible change, so instead a new DI library was written - [systemic](https://www.npmjs.com/package/systemic).
 In late 2021 an attempt was made to add typescript definitions, but the types where incomplete and difficult to debug.
-This is why we decided to completely re-write the library in typescript, mostly compatible with it's predecessor, but fully type safe - [systemic-ts](https://www.npmjs.com/package/systemic-ts).
+This is why [Teun Mooij](https://github.com/teunmooij) decided to completely re-write the library in typescript, mostly compatible with it's predecessor, but fully type safe, which we adopted at [Infinitas Learning](https://github.com/infinitaslearning) - [@ilpt/systemic-ts](https://www.npmjs.com/package/@ilpt/systemic-ts).

 ## Concepts

-Systemic-ts has 4 main concepts
+`@ilpt/systemic-ts` has 4 main concepts

 1. Systems
 1. Runners